There are many characteristics of expensive custom homes that are missing from less expensive homes.

 You know the saying - a place for everything and everything in its place.

-Do not have magnets stuck to your fridge.
+Do not have magnets stuck to your fridge because it looks messy.

-Purses, phones, backpacks, and other everyday items need a home.
+Purses, phones, backpacks, and other everyday items need a home instead of being thrown on the floor or countertop.

 Clean and tidy should always be the motto.